-Hans Wegner Set of Two Early 'ML-33' Rocking Chairs
+Hans Wegner Pair of Early Rocking Chairs

 When buying or delivering an item within the EU, VAT usually applies and will be added.